ke-coco-li/info201-final-project/README.md

 - What types of data-wrangling (reshaping, reformatting, etc.) will you need to do to your data?

+  + We will combine similar datasets in order to answer specific questions.

 - What (major/new) libraries will be using in this project (no need to list common libraries that are used in many projects such as dplyr)

   + Possible libraries we may be using are:

      [Plotly](https://plot.ly/ggplot2/) for scatterplots, boxplots, histograms, area charts, etc...

      [Leaflet for R](https://rstudio.github.io/leaflet/) for interactive maps